-This is a brief introduction to selecting a precision swab for use in laboratories, clean rooms, electronic assembly, rework and repair of electronics.
+This is a brief introduction to selecting a precision swab for use in laboratories, clean rooms, electronic assembly, rework, and repair of electronics.
 We’ll be speaking in generalities, but you may choose a swab for a specific reason or for a very specific job.
-Swabs can be used as applicators or removers.
-Let's discuss their use as removers first.

-Specifically, removing contamination soils from delicate or precision parts.
+Swabs can be used to apply materials, like adhesive or solvent, or to remove contaminants.
+First, let's discuss their use as removers, specifically by removing contamination or soil from delicate or precision parts.

-The swabs generally are effective tools for three reasons.
-One is they can clean a small area as opposed to exposing the whole device to the cleaning solvents.
-Second, swabs are good at applying gentle scrubbing action.
-Third swabs are good at getting into tight little crevices and things where other cleaning devices can’t get into and you can precisely get in and pull that contamination out.
-Really choosing a swab is about matching the cleaning job requirements with the materials and geometries of the swab.
-Essentially the right tool for the job.A swab is a basically a wipe on a stick.
-The properties that we want these swabs to have are absorbency because after all we want the swab to pull the soil, absorbed the soil from the device we're trying to clean.
-We want it to be durable so that the solvent we're used to clean doesn't harm the swab or damage the swab.
-Cleanliness, because we want the swab to always pick up contaminants, not deposit any new contaminants.
-Then geometry, we want the swab to fit the precise area or precise crevice that we're trying to clean.
+The swabs generally are effective removal tools for three reasons.
+First, they can clean a small area rather than expose the whole device to the cleaning solvents.
+Second, swabs allow gentle scrubbing actions.
+Third, swabs excel at getting into tight crevices where other cleaning applicators can’t and pull that contamination out.
+Choosing the right swab matches the requirements at hand with the materials and geometries of the swab, in essence selecting the right tool for the job.A swab is a basically a wipe on a stick.
+The properties that we want all swabs to have include absorbency, durability, and sterility.
+Absorbency because after all we do want the swab to remove any contaminants from the device we're trying to clean.
+We want it to be durable so that the solvent we're using doesn't damage the swab.
+And finally, sterile or clean as the swab can’t deposit any new contaminants.
+Additionally, the specific swab we select needs to fit the precise area or crevice that we're trying to clean.

 If you have any precision cleaning needs, contact us at 800-858-4043 and firstname.lastname@example.org or check us out online at www.techspray.com and we'll be happy to discuss swabs with you and make a recommendation and get you the swab you need.